COVID-19 lockdown in the United Kingdom

 The COVID-19 lockdown in the United Kingdom was a series of stay-at-home orders introduced by the British and devolved governments in response to the COVID-19 pandemic.

-On 23rd March 2020, Prime Minister Boris Johnson announced a nationwide lockdown to curb a widening outbreak of COVID-19, closing many sectors and ordering the public to stay at home.
+On 23 March 2020, Prime Minister Boris Johnson announced a nationwide lockdown to curb the widening outbreak of COVID-19.
+This involved closing many sectors and ordering the public to stay at home.
+It was an extension of the previous advice to avoid all non-essential contact, which was issued on 16 March 2020.
 This was incrementally lifted, starting from several weeks later.
 Similar restrictions were introduced in late 2020 and early 2021 as infections rose.
 Restrictions applied to certain areas, and then on a larger scale, differing between the four countries of the United Kingdom to which Health is devolved, with the central government being responsible for England.

 First nationwide lockdown

 The initial announcement was made by Boris Johnson, with agreement from the other three heads of government.
 At 8:30 p.m. on 23 March 2020, Boris Johnson announced a stay-at-home order effective immediately, though only legally effective from 1:00 p.m. on 26 March 2020, through The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.

 The slogan "Stay Home, Protect the NHS, Save Lives" was used in England.
 All non-essential shops and services were ordered to close throughout the UK and police were granted powers to issue fines, send people home, especially persons suspected of being infected, and to break up gatherings of more than two people.
 The British population was instructed to stay home, except for exercise once a day (such as running, walking or cycling), shopping for essential items, any medical need, providing care to a vulnerable person, or travelling to work where the work in question was vital and could not be done from home.
 Johnson stated that the stay-at-home order would be reviewed every three weeks.
 Working with general practitioners, the four NHS bodies strongly advised (though did not mandate) that those at the highest risk of severe complications from COVID-19 follow special shielding measures.
 These included not leaving their home at all, even for essential reasons, and keeping two metres apart from other household members.

 On 11 May, following the initial lockdown announcement, the UK-wide rules fractured and separate rules were announced at various times by the four governments of the United Kingdom.